galle fort

 Where is Galle Fort?

-8 Important places to visit on the Galle tour
+8 Important articles to read before planing the Galle tour

 How to visit Galle?

-Galle is one of the easiest tourist places to visit from Colombo due to the newly built southern expressway.
+Galle is one of the easiest tourist places to visit from Colombo due to the newly built southern motorway.
 It has become very easy to visit Galle from Colombo using the highway and it takes just a one-hour drive from Colombo.
-A large number of Sri Lanka tour operators such as Seerendipity tours organize one-day trips to Galle from Colombo and beach resorts on daily basis.
+A large number of Sri Lanka tour operators, such as Seerendipity Tours, organise one-day trips to Galle from Colombo and beach resorts on a daily basis.
 Most of these Galle day tours not only give you the opportunity to explore Galle but also dozens of other interesting places that you encounter during the drive from Colombo to Galle.

 Galle Fort as a holiday destination